peterjc/thapbi-pict/docs/examples/fungal_mock/surprise_entries.rst

 ``702929cef71042156acb3a28270d8831``  14 *Candida tropicalis*
 ==================================== === ==================================

-Here are the the reads from entries with a maximum sample abundance over 75 which the ``onebp`` and in some cases ``blast`` based classifier failed to match, along with the most likely match from reviewing an online NCBI BLAST search.
-You can easily extract these entries (and their sequences) from the bottom of the ``amp_lib_one.BITS-B593S.*.reads.tsv`` files:
+Here are the reads from entries with a maximum sample abundance over 75 which the ``onebp`` and in some cases ``blast`` based classifier failed to match, along with the most likely match from reviewing an online NCBI BLAST search.
+You can easily extract these entries (and their sequences) from the bottom of the ``summary/AL1_BITS_B58S3.reads.*.tsv`` files:

 ==================================== ==== ========================================
 MD5 checksum                         Max  Species